cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 Events:              <none>
 ```

-We check that the application has been deployed:
+Finally, the application should have been deployed.
+Let's check:

 ```bash
 $ kubectl get svc